Sidcup railway station: Location

 The station is situated on Jubilee Way in Sidcup, almost 1 mi away from Sidcup High Street.

 Connections

-London Buses routes 51, 160, 229, 233, 269, 286 and 492 serve the station.
+London Buses routes 51, 160, 229, 233, 269, 286, 492 and SL3 serve the station.

 Facilities

 The station has two platforms, platform 1 being for trains to Central London via Hither Green and platform 2 for trains to Dartford, Woolwich Arsenal and to Gravesend.

-Facilities at the station include a mini cafe, a small newsagents, ticket booths, photo booth and toilets.
+Facilities at the station include a mini cafe, ticket booths, photo booth and toilets.
 There are also free bike racks and a car park.
 The station has ticket gates on both up and down platforms, although the down side gates are rarely used outside peak hours.